 If you suffer from a dental phobia it may stop you from seeing a dentist.
 Dental phobia is largely about lack of trust and very often I hear that the lack of trust has began from a bad experience at the dentist.
-In a matter of trust, are these people suffering from a dental phobia wiser than those who doubt but still go to see a dentist?

 Are We, the Dental Professionals Trustworthy?

-Often we are not.
+Too often we are not.
 Of course you come out alive after seeing a dentist so you can trust us in that sense (gee, thanks!).
 But there are other aspects in your visit that many of the professionals in dental industry do not qualify for the word trustworthy.